Rutgers University–Camden: Rutgers School of Business–Camden

-The Rutgers Law School
+Rutgers Law School

 The Rutgers Law School is a center of legal education, with two campuses—in Camden and Newark.
 Its faculty is internationally recognized in a number of fields including constitutional, criminal, health, and corporate law.
 Its alumni are leading members of the bar in public and private practice settings throughout the nation.
 The school is well represented among the state and federal judiciary.
 The law school is a member of the Association of American Law Schools and is on the list of approved schools of the American Bar Association.
 It offers a three-year course of study for full-time students and a four-year, part-time program leading to the awarding of the Juris Doctor degree."

-The Rutgers School of Nursing–Camden
+Rutgers School of Nursing–Camden

 The Rutgers School of Nursing–Camden offers curricula that integrate nursing knowledge and clinical practice, including baccalaureate programs for traditional students, registered nurse students, and second-degree students; a doctor of nursing practice program; and certification in school nursing and wound ostomy continence nursing.